UPSC Civil Services 2026 - Notification on (14 January 2026), Application, Syllabus, Admit card, Eligibility

 UPSC Civil Services 2026 Notification

-The UPSC Civil Services notification 2026 will be released by the commission on the official website.
-The UPSC Civil Services notification date will be announced through the UPSC Annual Calendar.
+The UPSC Civil Services notification 2026 will be released by the commission on January 14, 2026 on the official website.
+The UPSC Civil Services notification date has been announced through the UPSC Annual Calendar.
 The UPSC CSE 2026 notification contains all the essential information related to the examination like the eligibility, vacancies, steps to submit the application form, etc.

 UPSC Civil Services Application Form 2026

-The UPSC CSE 2026 application form date will be announced by the commission well in advance.
-Candidates are required to submit the UPSC Civil Services 2026 application form within the deadline.
+The UPSC CSE 2026 application form date is January 14, 2026.
+Candidates are required to submit the UPSC Civil Services 2026 application form within the last date which is February 3, 2026.
 Before filling the application form, candidates have to do the UPSC civil Services registration.
 All the information and documents related to the candidate must be entered correctly.

 UPSC Civil Services 2026 Eligibility Criteria